SonghuaHu-UMD/MultiSTGraph/README.md

 ![Multi-ATGCN](figures/framework.png "Model Architecture")

-This is a PyTorch implementation of Multi-ATGCN in the following working paper: \
+This is a original PyTorch implementation of Multi-ATGCN in the following working paper: \
-Songhua Hu, ... ,Paul Schonfled, 2022, Multi-ATGCN: A multi-graph multi-head adaptive temporal graph convolutional network for multivariable crowd inflow forecasting
+**Songhua Hu, ... ,Paul Schonfled, 2022, Multi-ATGCN: A multi-graph multi-head adaptive temporal graph convolutional network for multivariable crowd inflow forecasting**

 ## Environment
 We use the torch == 1.10.2 and Python 3.6.11 for implementation.